cogent3/ensembldb3/README.rst

 ensembldb3
 ##########

-This library provides capabilities for ensembl MySQL databases.
-The library began it's existence as part of PyCogent, specifically ``cogent.db.ensembl`` in 2009.
-With the port of PyCogent to Python 3 (resulting in `PyCogent3 <https://bitbucket.org/pycogent3/cogent3>`_), it was decided to split it out into it's own project, making it more visible to users and simplifying the PyCogent3 dependencies.
+This library provides capabilities for querying Ensembl MySQL databases and for "administering" them. ``ensembldb3`` is compatible with a range of Ensembl releases.

-We support API changes across multiple releases of Ensembl
+``ensembldb3`` began it's existence in 2009 as ``cogent.db.ensembl``, a part of PyCogent.
+With the port of PyCogent to Python 3 (resulting in `PyCogent3 <https://bitbucket.org/pycogent3/cogent3>`_), it was decided to split the Ensembl querying code out into it's own project.
+This allows increasing features and making it more visible to users.

 ************
 Installation
 ************

-Installation via pip into virtualenv's has been tested and is described below.
+Installation via pip into virtualenv's or conda environmenrs (via pip) has been tested and is described below.

 Because PyCogent3 requires numpy be installed prior to installation, the following steps are recommended.